Edge channels in a graphene Fabry-Perot interferometer: Conclusion

-In the experiments in Refs. \onlinecite{Dep21, Ron21}, electrostatic confinement was further improved by adjusting depletion regions, which define the interferometer constrictions, into the energy gap.
-To account for this improvement, many-electron and (possibly) spin\cite{Zha09-Epp19} effects should be added to the theory.
-For a quantitative comparison, the realistic shape of the split gates and potential due to those split-gates should also be accounted for.
-It is hoped that the study presented here will stimulated the development of these theories.
+In the experiments in Refs. \onlinecite{Dep21, Ron21}, electrostatic confinement was realized by adjusting depletion regions into the energy gap.
+To account for this beyond the simple model of the staggered potential, many-electron and (possibly) spin\cite{Zha09-Epp19} effects should be added to the theory.
+Also, for a quantitative comparison, the realistic shape (and size) of the split gates and potential due to those split-gates might be needed.
+The study presented here might serve as a basis the further development of the graphene AB interferometer theories.